Lecture 09: Introduction to Two-Way ANOVA

 • For the other IV, each individual is in each of the groups or receives each of the treatments

-• For 2 IVs, each person only 1 group = two-way independent ANOVA
+• For 2 IVs, each person is in only one group = two-way independent ANOVA

-• For 2 IVs, each person receives 1 treatment for 1 IV and each treatment for other IV = two-way mixed ANOVA
+• For 2 IVs, each person receives one treatment for one IV and each treatment for the other IV = two-way mixed ANOVA

 Note.
-“A (number of IVs)=way (type of design) ANOVA” → Number of IVs- the name changes with each additional factor:
+“A (number of IVs)-way (type of design) ANOVA” → The label changes as the number of factors increases.

 Design Type Key Feature Example Statistical Analysis